Jack Suwinski Player Props: Pirates vs. Astros

 |Games w/1+ RBI

-- Javier (1-0) gets the starting nod for the Astros, his third this season.
+- The Astros will look to Urquidy (0-0) in his third start of the season.

-- The right-hander last appeared on Wednesday against the Detroit Tigers, when he threw six innings, allowing one earned run while giving up five hits.
+- His most recent time out was on Friday against the Minnesota Twins, when the righty went 5 1/3 innings, surrendering one earned run while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.